PaddlePaddle/models/PaddleAudio/README.md

 # PaddleAudio:  The audio library for PaddlePaddle

 ## Introduction
 PaddleAudio is the audio toolkit to speed up your audio research and development loop in PaddlePaddle.
-It currently provides a collection of audio datasets, feature extraction functions and transforms, preprocessing scripts, and state-of-the-art pre-trained models in sound tagging(multi-label)/classification, anomaly sound detection.
-More models and features on audio processing are on the roadmap.
+It currently provides a collection of audio datasets, feature-extraction functions, audio transforms,state-of-the-art pre-trained models in sound tagging/classification and anomaly sound detection.
+More models and features are on the roadmap.

 ## Features
 - Spectrogram and related features are compatible with librosa.
 - State-of-the-art models in sound tagging on Audioset, sound classification on esc50, and more to come.
-- Ready to use audio embedding with a line of code, includes sound embedding and more on the roadmap.
+- Ready-to-use audio embedding with a line of code, includes sound embedding and more on the roadmap.
-- Ready to use open source audio datasets, including English / Mandarin / Cantonese and more
+- Data loading supports for common open source audio in multiple languages including English, Mandarin and so on.

 ## Install